csiro-crop-informatics/repset/README.md

 However, failed tasks are re-submitted with increased resources as long as valid comparisons can be made between different tools' results.
-For that reason, CPUs and memory limits are not increased on re-submission of the mapping process but allowed maximum wall-clock time is.
+For that reason, CPUs and memory limits are not increased on re-submission of the mapping process but the maximum allowed wall-clock time is.
 In the case of the indexing process, the initial time and memory limits are increased on each task re-submission as indexing performance is not well suited for comparisons anyway.
 For example, many indexing processes are single-threaded, in other cases it might make sense to skip the indexing process and allow for on-the-fly index generation.
+Resource auto-scaling
-Input size based as well as re-submission based resource auto-scaling is subject to constraints which may need to be adjusted for particular compute environment either at run time (e.g.  `--max_memory 64.GB --max_cpus 32 --max_time 72.h`) or by editing (`conf/requirements.config`)[conf/requirements.config] where the dynamic scaling functions can also be adjusted.
+is subject to constraints which may need to be adjusted for particular compute environment either at run time (e.g.  `--max_memory 64.GB --max_cpus 32 --max_time 72.h`) or by editing (`conf/requirements.config`)[conf/requirements.config] where the dynamic scaling functions can also be adjusted.

 # Capturing results and run metadata